maarten-pennings/Lego-Mindstorms/ms4/faq.md

 hub = MSHub()

 # Lights up 5x5 matrix.
-# Parameter `bits` is a 25 bits vector: a 1 switches on that led.
+# Parameter `bits` is a 25 bits vector: a 1 switches on that LED.
 # Bit 24 is upper left, bit 0 is lower right.
 def set_image(bits):
     hub.light_matrix.off()